 The hummingbird is a harbinger of joy and victory over darkness.

 The Aztec God Huitzilopochtli, who literally means the Southern Hummingbird (or left-handed hummingbird), is considered a warrior.
 Huitzilopochtli is an incarnation of the Sun and the Solar Forces who keeps on struggling with the forces of Night to keep mankind and the whole creation alive.

 Seeing a Hummingbird is an omen of hope.
 Especially if the hummingbird is hovering, is considered a divine message from Huitzilopochtli, telling you that you can achieve the impossible.
 Are you close to the truth?

 2. Swallow bird

 When you spot a swallow earlier than the Spring Equinox is considered a most auspicious omen.
-If swallows choose to build their nest on your house, this is an omen of happiness, fertility and good luck.
-However, if someone destroys it, this is harbinger of bad news.
+If swallows choose to build their nest on your house, this is an omen of happiness, fertility, and good luck.
+However, if someone destroys it, this is a harbinger of bad news.